 Audio Described Performances: Audio-description in theatre is a live verbal commentary delivered between the dialogues on the visual elements of a production as it unfolds.
 The description gives only the essential information that a visually impaired patron might miss.

 BSL Interpreted Performances: A number of performances and events are British Sign Language interpreted.
 Our Box Office team can advise the best seating to take advantage of this offering.

 Captioned Performances: Captioning is similar to television subtitling and gives deaf, deafened and hard of hearing people access to live performances.
 The actors’ words appear on a display unit at the same time as they are spoken or sung.
 Speaker names, sound effects and off stage noises are also shown.

 Please note that NOT ALL performances offer these services.
-All BSL and Captioned Performances will be stated in our brochure.
+All BSL and Captioned Performances will be stated in our literature.

 Relaxed Performances: are specifically designed to welcome people who will benefit from a more relaxed performance environment, including people with an Autistic Spectrum Condition, sensory and communication disorders, or a learning disability.
 We aim to make the events as inclusive as possible for families so they are open to all, even if you don't need the adjustments we make for relaxed screenings.
 There is a relaxed attitude to noise and movement and some small changes made to the light and sound effects, we'll keep the lights on low and turn the volume down slightly.

 Dementia Friendly Screenings: For people with dementia, memory loss and their family, friends and carers but is open to the general public.
 The screenings have a relaxed atmosphere so that people are welcome to move around and come and go as they please.
 Refreshments are available during the interval, which are included in the ticket price.
 Performances are set up as cabaret style with limited theatre style seating at the back. *Please note that pastoral care is not provided at these events.
 A friend, family member or carer must also attend.